 Stress Protection™ is designed to help prevent stress that may lead to health issues and litter box aversion.

-Formerly known as R&R™ Respiratory Relief Silica Gel, Dr. Elsey’s Stress Protection™ is an unscented low dust crystal cat litter infused with hydrolyzed stress-reducing herbal essences.
-Stress can be a contributing factor in health issues, including feline idiopathic cystitis and Feline Respiratory Disease.
-Stress Protection™ is formulated specifically for cats that experience signs of stress.
+Stress Protection™ is an amorphous silica gel infused with hydrolyzed herbs to create a calming litter box experience.
+Stress can be a contributing factor in health issues, including feline idiopathic cystitis.
+An unscented litter like Stress Protection™ with no perfumes or deodorants and a low dust formulation is essential for cats that experience signs of stress.

 One bag of Dr. Elsey’s Stress Protection™ will last one cat about two months.